|Website URL : http://molevalley.gov.uk/index.cfm?articleid=17698|

 The stages that a planning application will go through, between Mole Valley District Council (MVDC) receiving it and making a decision, are explained below.

 Before sending your Planning Application to MVDC, you should check that it is complete.
 Make sure that you have answered all of the questions on the form and have included all of the necessary plans at the right scale, and any additional information required in the local Validation Checklist.
 Failure to provide all of the documents will result in delays.
 You must also make arrangements to pay the application fee if required.
+More information can be found on the 'How to Submit a Planning Application' page.

 Validation and Registration

 When your application is received, it will be checked, and you will be contacted if there are any missing or incomplete items, or if the fee hasn't been paid.
 If you do not respond within the time period stated in the letter, your application will be returned to you.
 When MVDC has accepted the application as valid, it will be registered and added to the planning database (planning register).
-The application will be given a reference number in the format 'MO/YYYY/XXXX' - where YYYY indicates the year - and assigned to a Planning Officer.
+The application will be given a reference number in the format 'MO/20YY/XXXX' - where YY indicates the year - and assigned to a Planning Officer.
 This information will be included on the acknowledgement letter that you or your agent will receive.
-The application documents are normally available for viewing on the MVDC website within five working days of the completion of registration.
+The application and associated documents are normally available for viewing on the MVDC website within five working days of the completion of registration.
 At the conclusion of the registration process, the application will be passed to the assigned Planning Officer.

 Once a planning application has been validated, the statutory time limit for 'major' applications is usually 13 weeks, and 8 weeks of all other types of development, including householder applications, unless a longer period is agreed in writing with the applicant.
 If the application has not been decided within this statutory period, and written consent to extend it has not been given, you can take the application to appeal for 'non-determination'.
 However, the appeal process, which is independent of MVDC, can take several months to decide.
+More information about the appeal process can be found on the 'Planning and Enforcement Appeals' page (see 'Related Pages').

 Once registered, the Planning Officer should be your first point of contact if you have any queries about your application.
 Please quote the application number in all correspondence.
 During this stage of the process, the Planning Officer will make a site visit, and will only need to contact you if they are unable to gain access to the site.